 This year, we focus on reclaimed lands in Lagos.
-NewReclaimed; Contrary to common assumption, ‘New Lagos’ refers only to reclaimed land; all other outward expansion takes us outside of Lagos, sometimes into Ogun State or into nearby villages.
+NewReclaimed; Contrary to common assumption, ‘New Lagos’ refers not only to reclaimed land but to all other outward expansion taking us outside of Lagos, sometimes into Ogun State or into nearby villages.
 NewReclaimed therefore may be seen as one and the same.

 Reclamation perhaps played her most negative impact at Marina.
 The once beautiful and aptly named thoroughfare reduced to an untidy passage in an untidy island.
 In its place, car parks, obstructing bridges and storage for bottles of Coca-Cola.
 The half hearted attempt to create a garden at the new edge remains a failed urban project.

-Reclamation has led to more lies: Banana Island is not an island but a peninsula.
+Reclamation has led to unintended misrepresentation: Banana Island is not an island but a peninsula.
 As is Orange Island.
 Is this minor quibble?
 No. Imagine the lost opportunity for short scenic bridges that would have connected us to these [real and detached] islands.

 Parkview Ikoyi makes a nonsense of its own name.
-The park [to view] is gone.
-And somewhere, someone has named Alaro City, in flagrant misunderstanding of the definition of ‘city’.
-As Eko Atlantic City before it.
+The park [to view] is gone and land further reclaimed into the lagoon.
+And somewhere, someone has named Alaro City, in flagrant misunderstanding of the definition of ‘city’; as is Eko Atlantic City before it.

 Reclamation continues to expand the size of the Lekki Peninsula and showing no signs of abating.
 Perhaps only a financial crisis will slow it down and force us to think creatively about regeneration and re-adaptation of existing areas of Lagos whose potentials are ignored in search of El dorado.